I will also speak of Your testimonies before kings and shall not be ashamed.

 You have dealt well with Your servant, O Lord, according to Your word.

 One of the most interesting relationships in a family is that of a child and his parents.
 Because this involves supervision and motivation, this relationship can get tense.
-A child doesn’t always want to follow what his parents tell him, but he knows that it is better for him and the team if he follows the parents.
-This relationship mirrors the life of a Christian: it is not always easy to obey God, but you will still benefit from it.
+A child doesn’t always want to follow what his parents tell him, but he knows that it is better for him and the team to follow the parents.
+This relationship mirrors a Christian’s life: it is not always easy to obey God, but you will still benefit from it.
 Are you following the directions that God is giving you?

 1 Timothy 2:1-15